elijahmilks/milks.js/README.md

 -- -- *.js<br>
 -- lib/<br>
 -- -- milksjs/<br>
--- pages/<br>
+-- blocks/<br>
 -- -- *.js<br>
 -- routes.js<br>

 What are these components?

-### Pages
+### Blocks
-Pages are JS classes that represent a view on your website.
+Blocks are JS classes that represent a piece of a view on your website.
-These Pages should extend the 'Page' class, and will be instantiated in our 'routes.js' file.
+These Blocks should extend the 'Block' class, and will be instantiated in our 'routes.js' file.

-#### Example Page class
+#### Example Block class
 ```
-class Home extends Page {
+class Home extends Block {
   build(params) {
     this.state.text = "Hello World!";
   }